gagan-iitb/ComputerSysDesign/Readme.md

 Undergraduate course in Computer Networks and Operating Systems

 All the assignments will be using AWS.
-Some familiarity with it would be very helpful.
+Familiarity with it is a pre-requisite.

 __Class Timings and Location__

-Lecture Room: B102
+Lecture Room:

-Lecture Timings: 2:30 p.m. to 4:00 p.m.
-Thursday and Friday
+Lecture Timings: 8:30 a.m. to 9:30 a.m.
+On Mondays and 9:30 am -10:30 am on Wednesdays and Friday

-Office Hours: 2:00-2:30 p.m. and 4:00-4:30 p.m.
-Thursday and Friday

 __Course Materials__

 * Google Drive Link with Lecture materials for IIT Bhilai Students: [GDrive](https://drive.google.com/drive/folders/1i0VtvMyIu4FIVmAxFJ81NnOdoT1atasW)

 * Canvas Link for registered Students (for Assignments and Discussions): [Canvas](https://canvas.instructure.com/courses/4085885)

-* Tutorials will be conducted on a weekly basis

 __Textbook/Reference books:__
 1. [SJK] Saltzer, Jerome H. and M. Frans Kaashoek.
 2009, Principles of Computer System Design: An Introduction, Part I. Morgan Kaufmann, ISBN: 9780123749574.
 Part II